 Have you ever had a dream?
-Maybe a dream to sky dive or see the Eiffel Tower?
-My dream since I have seen pictures of Greece, was to go to Santorini.
+Maybe to sky dive or see the Eiffel Tower?
+My dream, since I have seen pictures of Greece, was to go to Santorini.

 Well, I accomplished this dream.
 To finally cross that dream off my bucket list seems unreal.